free flock : siku ya uhuru 50

 it is a tiring place at the edge of this event

-essentially the queasy feeling comes from an ongoing confrontation with dense life: the intensity of the weaver colony is part of what it is about: free flock would ideally report on individual vocalisations, returning them via lavalier microphones on each nest under construction : that is the fullest report we can imagine technically..
+essentially the queasy feeling comes from an ongoing confrontation with dense life: the intensity of the weaver colony is part of what it is about. free flock would ideally convey individual vocalisations, relaying them via lavalier microphones on each nest under construction : that is the fullest account you can imagine technically..

 Who is ignorant of the fact that wolves travel in packs?
 1000 Ps p31

-Every day we get up and ask ourselves: how can we free ourselves - from what? from each other?
+Every day you get up and ask yourselves: how can we free ourselves – from what? from each other?
 In some sense, we are here to celebrate the freeing of one of us from the other.
 In fact, that is not so direct, if only because I am not an Englishman, and the time is not then.
 If only because we were not then.

 And now that is not the answer.
 If anything the opposite is the answer: because in another way, we are here for the related and opposite purpose: to flock together: